bthda/academic_website_code2020/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I am currently a researcher in Dr. Nicholas Rule's [Social Perception and Cognition Lab](https://psdlab.uoregon.edu) at the University of Toronto.
-My research investigates the impressions people form of others during face-to-face interactions, the stereotypes that manifest in these impressions, and how they impact social decisions.
+My research investigates the impressions people form of others during face-to-face interactions, the stereotypes that bias these impressions, and how they impact social decisions.

-An integral part of this work has been developing novel experimental and analytic approaches needed to examine these phenomena in actual interactions between real people from diverse populations.
+An integral part of this work has been developing novel experimental and analytic approaches needed to examine these phenomena in social interactions between real people from diverse populations.

-In addition, I practice open science ([OSF page](https://osf.io/p9vv3/)), and have a interest in philosophy of science, research and quantitative methods.
+I also practice open science ([OSF page](https://osf.io/p9vv3/)), and have a interest in philosophy of science, research and quantitative methods.